Kimon Georgiev: Third Georgiev Cabinet

 From 11 August to 3 September, Kimon Georgiev was in Paris at the head of a Bulgarian delegation preparing the Paris Peace Treaty.
-There he met with various politicians, including the foreign ministers of the Soviet Union, Vyacheslav Molotov, and the United States, James Burns.
-Bulgaria unsuccessfully insisted on being recognized as a country that had fought against Germany, but with the support of the Soviet bloc countries, it managed to significantly reduce the reparations demanded by Greece.
+There he met with various politicians, including the foreign ministers of the Soviet Union, Vyacheslav Molotov, and the United States, James Byrnes.
+Bulgaria unsuccessfully insisted on being recognized as a country that had fought against Germany, but with the support of the Eastern Bloc countries, it managed to significantly reduce the reparations demanded by Greece.
 Upon his return to Bulgaria, Kimon Georgiev managed to personally solicit protections for Damyan Velchev from Georgi Dimitrov.
 On 25 September, Georgiev nominally became head of the War Ministry, and Velchev was sent as ambassador to Switzerland, avoiding for the moment a show trial.
 In September-November 1946, Georgiev was in charge of the War Ministry.
 During this period, he was promoted to the rank of colonel general.

 On 5 October 1946, at a rally in Sofia, Kimon Georgiev opened the Fatherland Front's election campaign for the election of the Sixth Grand National Assembly.
 The Fatherland Front participated in the elections with a common list and separate ballots for the member parties.
-While the Communists obtained an absolute majority in the parliament, the People's Union "Zveno" had an extremely poor result of about 70,000 votes, and its leaders, including Georgiev himself, became deputies only thanks to the common list of the Fatherland Front.
+While the Communists obtained an absolute majority in the parliament, the People's Union Zveno had an extremely poor result of about 70,000 votes, and its leaders, including Georgiev himself, became deputies only thanks to the common list of the Fatherland Front.